Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Case Studies

-\uppercase\expandafter{\romannumeral3}.
-At $t_s=701$, $LES$ recovers its initial value and remains almost constant afterwards, which means the system returns to the normal state.
-Figure \ref{fig:case1_law}e and \ref{fig:case1_law}f shows that the outliers vanish and the ESD fits its MP-law and Ring-law again.

-From the above analyses, we can conclude that the developed approach with any one of the 4 test functions can detect the anomaly signal effectively and the delay lag of the signal to $LES$ is equal to the split-window's width.
-More importantly, the $LES-t$ curve with test function $IE$ has the highest variance radio, which indicates that it is more sensitive to abnormal data behavior than others.
-Therefore, we choose $IE$ as the test function in the following cases.
+\uppercase\expandafter{\romannumeral2}.
+From $t_s=501$, $\mathcal{N}_\phi$ begin to change dramaticlly, which denotes an anomaly occurs.
+Figure \ref{fig:case1_law}(b) shows that there exists one outlier, which coincides with the anomaly signal set during the data generation process.
+It is noted that, from $t_s=501\sim 700$, the $\mathcal{N}_\phi-t$ curves are almost U-shaped or inverted U-shaped, because {the data window is moved continuously and the duration of the anomaly signal on $\mathcal{N}_\phi$ is determined by the window width}.
+What's more, the $\mathcal{N}_\phi-t$ curve corresponding to test function $IE$ has the highest variance radio, which indicates the anomaly indicator via test function $IE$ is more sensitive to the abnormal data behavior.
+Hence $IE$ was chosen as the test function in subsequent cases.

-2) Case Study on Effectiveness of Increasing Data Dimension Method: In case 2, we aim to test the effectiveness of the proposed increasing data dimension method.
-The synthetic data from IEEE-30 bus system contains 30 voltage measurement variables, the split-window's size is $30\times 200$, the parameter $\tau _\alpha$ is 1, and other parameters are set the same as in case 1.
-An assumed step signal is set for bus $20$ and others stay unchanged, which is shown in Table \ref{Tab: Case2}.
-By using the developed increasing data dimension method, dimensions of the matrices are increased from $30=15\times 2$ to $225=15^2$.
-The anomaly detection results are shown in Figure \ref{fig:case2_les}.
+2) Case Study on Increasing Data Dimension: In this case, the effectiveness of the designed increasing data dimension algorithm was tested.
+The IEEE 33-bus test system was used to {produce the simulation data}.
+During the simulation, an anomaly signal was set by increasing the impedance from bus $21$ to $22$ suddenly, as shown in Table \ref{Tab: Case2}.
+The generated simulation data consisted of {$33$} voltage measurements for a series of $1000$ sampling times.
+The {voltage measurement curves} were plotted in Figure \ref{fig:case2_data_org}.
+In the experiment, the moving window's size was $33\times 200$, the parameter $\tau_\alpha$ in equation (\ref{Eq:Kron_covariance}) was $1$, and the signal-to-noise ratio $\tau_{SNR}$ defined in Case 1 was set as $500$.
+By using the designed increasing data dimension algorithm, the dimension of each data window was increased from $33=16+17$ to $272=16\times 17$.

-From the $LES-t$ curve, it can be seen that the assumed step signal for bus $20$ can be more easily detected when the data dimension is increased from 15 to 225.
-The detection process is shown as follows:
+Figure \ref{fig:case2_les}(a) and \ref{fig:case2_les}(b) show the anomaly detection results corresponding to different data dimensions.
+From the $\mathcal{N}_\phi-t$ curves, it can be obtained:

 \uppercase\expandafter{\romannumeral1}.
-During $t_s=200\sim 500$, the value of $LES$ remains almost constant, which indicates that the system is in normal state without signals.
-The ESD does not accurately fit its theoretical MP-law in Figure \ref{fig:case2_law}a1 for the low data dimension.
-However, in Figure \ref{fig:case2_law}a2, by using the developed increasing data dimension method, the ESD converges almost surely to its theoretical limits.
+During $t_s=200\sim 500$, the values of $\mathcal{N}_\phi$ remain almost at $3.33$, $4.76$, respectively, which denotes the system is in {steady} state.
+The ESD does not fit to the theoretical M-P law in Figure \ref{fig:case2_law}(a) for the reason of low data dimension.
+In contrast, as shown in Figure \ref{fig:case2_law}(b), the ESD converges almost surely to the theoretical limit after the data's dimension is increased from $33$ to $225$.